SharifAIChallenge/aic_site/README.md

 ## Architecture

-The site contains only the control logic for the games to be run and does communicate with another party named middle brain to run games. `game_runner` is up on the middle brain.
+The site contains only the control logic for the games to be run and does communicate with another party named middle brain to run games.
+AIC_game_runner would be up on the middle brain.
 The API between can be found [here](https://github.com/SharifAIChallenge/AIC_game_runner).

 ## About modeling